openharmony/docs/en/application-dev/reference/apis-location-kit/js-apis-geolocation.md

 > **NOTE**<br>
 > This API is supported since API version 8.
 > This API is deprecated since API version 9.
-You are advised to use [geoLocationManager.LocationPrivacyType](js-apis-geoLocationManager.md#locationprivacytype).
+You are advised to use **geoLocationManager.LocationPrivacyType**, which applies only to system APIs.
+**
 **Required permissions**: ohos.permission.LOCATION

 **System capability**: SystemCapability.Location.Location.Core